facelessuser/coloraide/docs/src/markdown/manipulation.md

     color.coords()
     ```

-2. When using the `#!css-color color()` function syntax, if a channel is not explicitly defined, it will be considered
+2. When specifying raw data, and an insufficient amount of channel data is provided, the missing channels will be
-undefined as well, the exception is that `alpha` is usually assumed to be `1` unless explicitly defined.
+assumed as undefined, the exception is the `alpha` channel which is assumed to be `1` unless explicitly defined or
+explicitly set as undefined.

     ```playground
-    Color('color(srgb 1)').coords()
+    Color('srgb', [1]).coords()
+    Color('srgb', [1, 0, 0], NaN).alpha
     ```

 3. Undefined values can also occur when a user specifies a channel with the `none` keyword.
 This can also be done in raw